core-challenge/2022result/docs/solver-overall/index.md

 # Summary

-- This page is private and only for reviewing purpose for a while.
+- ~~This page is private and only for reviewing purpose for a while.~~
-- Raw results in this page are currently under review.
+- ~~Raw results in this page are currently under review.~~
+- The result is the final version.
 - Tables contain both sequential and portfolio solvers.
 - (Note) TakehideSoh is one of the organizers.
 So, it is reference and not counted for the competition.
 - (Note) tigrisg is disqualified in the Existent metric since it outputs "no" to an instance where a correct reconfiguration sequence exists.